 Unit 1: Village study: How has the village of Danby changed over time and how might it change in the future?
-Builds on: All locational

 Builds on: All locational awareness of our local area and region gained in previous year groups.

 Intent: Children identify and locate the village of Danby and the North York Moors and compare to previous locations studied (Whale Hill, Eston, Middlesbrough, local rivers and local coastline).